-This is Kentucky Fried Chicken (KFC) SWOT analysis in 2013.
+This is Kentucky Fried Chicken (KFC) SWOT analysis.
 For more information on how to do a SWOT analysis please refer to our article.

 |Name||KFC (Kentucky Fried Chicken)|

 |Founded||March 20, 1930|